 - When a charged particle of mass m and charge Q remains suspended in a vertical electric field then mg = EQ.

-- When a charged particle of mass m and charge Q remains suspended in an electric field and the number of fundamental charges on the charged particle is n then, mg = E(ne), thus n = mg/Ee.
+- When a charged particle of mass m and charge Q remains suspended in an electric field and the number of fundamental changes on the charged particle is n then, mg = E(ne), thus n = mg/Ee.

 Pendulum Oscillating in a Uniform Electric Field

-The bob of a simple pendulum is given +ve charge and it is made to oscillate in vertically upward electric field, then the time period of oscillation is
+The bob of a simple pendulum is given +ve charge and it is made to oscillate in a vertically upward electric field, then the time period of oscillation is

 Time Period (T) = 2π × √[l/(g – EQ/m)]